-Principles of Service

-1

-We promote and respect human rights encompassing the values of respect, dignity and equality for every person.

-2

-We acknowledge and respect the strength of our clients and promote self-determination and informed choice.

-3

-We foster professionalism through evidence based practice, our accountability to clients and the community, and strong staff collegiality.

-4

-We foster partnership and collaboration with clients, partners, funders and community.

-5

-We work within a framework of recovery that is based on building safety and control, fostering connections and belonging, and building meaning, justice and dignity.
+Mission statement Principles of Service A community that supports the health, wellbeing and human rights of people who come to Australia seeking protection from persecution, war and torture.
+Advance the health, well-being and human rights of people who have sought safety in Australia from persecution, torture and war. - We promote and respect human rights encompassing the values of respect, dignity and equality for every person. - We acknowledge and respect the strength of our clients and promote self-determination and informed choice. - We foster professionalism through evidence based practice, our accountability to clients and the community, and strong staff collegiality. - We foster partnership and collaboration with clients, partners, funders and community. - We work within a framework of recovery that is based on building safety and control, fostering connections and belonging, and building meaning, justice and dignity.